Disney Tsum Tsum: Characters

 Disney has also released alternate character representations for holidays and special events.

 On 1 August 2019, the original members of the English rock band Queen—Freddie Mercury, Brian May, Roger Taylor, and John Deacon—were added to the Japanese version of the mobile game as Tsum Tsums, with the first three added as playable characters.
-Selecting any of playable members in the game will have an instrumental version of their respectively written signature songs playing in the background; Mercury features "We Are the Champions", May features "We Will Rock You", and Taylor features "Radio Ga Ga".
+Selecting one as a playable character will have an instrumental version of their respectively written signature songs play as background music; Mercury features "We Are the Champions", May features "We Will Rock You", and Taylor features "Radio Ga Ga".
+Later updates added a playable Deacon that features "Another One Bites the Dust" and another playable Mercury based on his 1975 appearance that features "Bohemian Rhapsody".
 The band appears in the game as representatives for the 2018 20th Century Fox film Bohemian Rhapsody.
-The Tsums are exclusive to the Japanese version only.
+The Tsums are exclusive to the Japanese version.

-There is also a CGI animated short series featuring the characters.

 Mobile games

 Disney Tsum Tsum

 Disney Tsum Tsum (promoted as LINE: Disney Tsum Tsum) is a free-to-play mobile puzzle game for iOS and Android developed and published by Line Corporation.
-The game focuses on Disney, Pixar, and Star Wars characters rendered as Tsum Tsum toys.
-The game is divided between two different versions which differ in content; the original Japanese version, and a separate global version.
-Both versions are regularly updated separately from one another.
+The game features Disney, Pixar, and Star Wars characters rendered as Tsum Tsum toys, as well as characters from media based on Disney, including the Kingdom Hearts series.
+The game is divided between two different versions which differ in content; the original Japanese version and a separate global version, with both versions being regularly updated separately from one another.
 The game requires a constant Internet connection to play.